Jerome Laxale: House of Representatives (2022–present)

-In February 2025, Laxale led a push with Reid MP Sally Sitou, to convince the Government and the cross bench to pass the stalled Nature Positive Legislation to establish a Federal Environmental Protection Agency.
-Whilst legislation did not pass in the 47th Parliament, Laxale and Sitou were able to secure a commitment for a re-elected Labor Government to reform environmental law and establish a Federal Environmental Protection Agency.
+In February 2025, Laxale led a campaign alongside fellow Labor member Sally Sitou to convince the government and the crossbench to pass the stalled Nature Positive Bill to establish a federal environmental protection agency.
+Though the legislation did not pass during the 47th parliament, Laxale and other members secured a commitment from the re-elected Albanese government for environmental law reform and the establishment of an environmental protection agency.